nGeorgit/selenium-gui/README.md

 # selenium-gui
-An app to do selenium simple tasks with a gui using tkinter./n -open links
+An app to do selenium simple tasks with a gui using tkinter. open links
 -click buttons
 -type
 -wait